syncfusion-content/xamarin-docs/Xamarin/Diagram/Stencil.md

 ![Add annotation into stencil in Xamarin.Forms diagram](Stencil_images/Stencil_img4.png)

 ## DiagramObjectDropped
-The ['DiagramObjectDroppedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DiagramObjectDroppedEventArgs.html) triggers when the node or connector will be drag and drop from the ['Stencil'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.Stencil.html) to [diagram](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
+The ['DiagramObjectDroppedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DiagramObjectDroppedEventArgs.html) will be triggered when the node or connector is dragged and dropped from the ['Stencil'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.Stencil.html) to the [diagram](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
 The following code example explains how to create a DiagramObjectDroppedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.DiagramObjectDropped += Diagram_DiagramObjectDropped;